Welcome to MusicDayz

 Winchester Cathedral by The New Vaudeville Band reaches No1 in the Cash Box chart of the best-selling pop singles in the USA.

-Eric Burdon And War play the second of two nights at The Kinetic Playground, 4812 North Clark Avenue, Chicago, Illinois, USA, supported by Aum and Sha Na Na.
+Eric Burdon And War play the first of two nights at The Kinetic Playground, 4812 North Clark Avenue, Chicago, Illinois, USA, supported by the Aum and Sha Na Na.

-Eric Burdon And War play the second of two nights at The Kinetic Playground, 4812 North Clark Avenue, Chicago, Illinois, USA, supported by the Aum and Sha Na Na.
+Eric Burdon And War play the first of two nights at The Kinetic Playground, 4812 North Clark Avenue, Chicago, Illinois, USA, supported by Aum and Sha Na Na.

-Tiny Tim comes to the end of a week of cabaret at The Cavendish Club, Sheffield, UK.
+Tiny Tim plays at The Cavendish Club, Sheffield, UK.

 Sha Na Na, Elvin Bishop and Tower Of Power play the second of four nights at the Fillmore West, San Francisco, California, USA.

-Showaddywaddy play the second of three nights at Goldiggers, Chippenham, Wiltshire, England, UK, Europe.
+Showaddywaddy play the first of three nights at Goldiggers, Chippenham, Wiltshire, England, UK, Europe.

 Elton John puts most of his massive art and pop collection up for auction at Sothebys Auction House in London, England, UK, Europe.

-The 60s Golden Greats nostalgia tour, featuring Bobby Vee, The Searchers and Chris Montez, plays at Fairfield Hall, Croydon, UK.
+The 60s Golden Greats nostalgia tour, featuring Bobby Vee, The Searchers and Chris Montez, plays at the Liesure Centre, Hereford, UK.

 The 60s Golden Greats nostalgia tour, featuring Bobby Vee, The Searchers and Chris Montez, plays at The Dominion Theatre, London, UK.